atomicretro/code_study/README.md

 ### Queue
 `new Queue([element])`

-LIFO implementation of a hash map.
+LIFO queue implementation of a hash map.
 The keys of the hash represent their associated value's position in the queue.
 Both the 'front' and 'back' elements are kept track of using internal `_front` and `_back` properties.

 A Queue can be declared with or without a starting element.